 A small chuckle fell from his lips.
 “I suppose that’s true.”

 She studied his deep, grey eyes.
 She thought for a long time, deciding whether she should echo the voice that had been in her head.
 Finally, she decided that they both needed to hear it.
-“If we don’t let the war end, it never will."
+“If we don’t let the war end, it never will, you know."

 "Well, isn't that profound," he muttered, rolling his eyes.